sparanoid/grunt-assets-inline/README.md

 #### Ignore images

-IF you want to smoosh `img` sources to Base64 in HTML, you can set `ignoreImg` to false
+If you want to smoosh `img` sources to Base64 in HTML, you can set `ignoreImg` to false

 ```js
 grunt.initConfig({